If you have an in-depth question regarding e-books, contact the librarians listed within this guide.

 Publishers are not always willing to sell all their e-books to libraries.
 Most e-books in our electronic databases cannot be downloaded to e-book devices.
 There are, however, some exceptions.

-Two of our ebook packages, ebrary and EBSCO, offer a checkout model for downloading e-books.
-Both require use of Adobe Digital Editions software, which does not work with Kindles but does work with other e-readers.
+Two of our ebook packages, ProQuest Ebook Central and EBSCO, offer a checkout model for downloading e-books.
+Both require use of Adobe Digital Editions software to download on a computers or Bluefire to download on mobile devices, which does not work with Kindles but does work with other e-readers.

 Additionally, we have some databases of public domain works that can be downloaded to some e-book devices: